- Celebrity Voice Actor:

 - Sora's lightcycle and armor designs in Kingdom Hearts II are also similar to Jet's.

-- Role Reprisal: Played straight with Bruce Boxleitner as Alan Bradley.
+- Role Reprise: Played straight with Bruce Boxleitner as Alan Bradley.
 And, yes, as Tron in the Killer App sequel.
 Cindy Morgan's role is a double subversion.
 Played sideways in the Killer App sequel where Corey Burton played the mysterious, malicious User with the same David Warner impersonation he used for Sark and Master Control in Kingdom Hearts II.

 - Those Two Actors: Boxleitner and Morgan.
 Sure, they were in the first film together (as Alan and Tron and Lora and Yori).
 Then there was Bring 'Em Back Alive.
-But while Boxleitner's in a straight-up Role Reprisal, Morgan's role as Ma3a plays it a bit sideways until The Reveal, that is.
+But while Boxleitner's in a straight-up Role Reprise, Morgan's role as Ma3a plays it a bit sideways until The Reveal, that is.

 - The Wiki Rule: The TRON Wiki.